-Here's my own spin on a zucchini pancake, strongly influenced by the Greek cooking that I enjoyed about a year ago(sigh) mostly on the island of Kefalonia.
+Here's my own spin on a zucchini pancake, strongly influenced by the Greek cooking that I enjoyed a few years ago, mostly on the island of Kefalonia.
 If your garden is like mine, you are feeling a little overwhelmed by the tide of zucchini spilling out .
 The pancakes are great as a side dish and perfect as an appetizer if you make miniatures. —dymnyno

-Add the herbs, pepper flakes and zest.
+Add the herbs, pepper flakes and feta and zest.
 Mix.

-- Set aside on paper towels and finish the rest of the pancakes.
+Set aside on paper towels and finish the rest of the pancakes.
 Pat to remove excessive oil that may be left from frying.

 Serve alone or with your favorite yogurt (Greek, of course).
 The sauce should be very simple, like just with some lemon zest or chives, because there are so many flavors going on in the pancakes.